 Differences: Classical vs Charlotte Mason Education

 Charlotte Mason kept some elements of a classical education when she created her new homeschooling approach.
-But, she also discarded elements.
+But, she also discarded components.
 This left many differences between the styles.

 Below we’ll discuss some of these differences between classical and Charlotte Mason education.